cookies-xor-cream/HugoTest/content/posts/poetry/nevermores-closing-act.md

 ---

 We're a knifefight in a phonebooth
-And I was begging you to end it,
+and I was begging you to end it,
-But the truth isn't found in
+but the truth isn't found in
-Silty wounds.
+silty wounds.

 Salt them, and I'll dust them,
-Or I'll dust them off and break you,
+or I'll dust them off and break you,
-With pocketsand and fistfuls
+with pocketsand and fistfuls
-Of your mace.
+of your mace.

 I just need some space and figure
-You might need some more,
+you might need some more.
 And it had been a week since we
-Had watched the door.
+had watched the door.

-Don't go I'll leave and shake
+Don't go, I'll leave and shake
-All the trouble you abhor,
+all the trouble you abhor,
 I'm nothing now, and you're nothing
-Either anymore.
+either anymore.

 I was sitting bending breaking
-And I was praying then rescinding
+and I was praying then rescinding
-Every prayer to every god that
+every prayer to every god that
 I had made.

 But you licked your wounds,
-And bound your bruises,
+and bound your bruises,
-To the fixtures of these
+to the fixtures of these
-Daylight corposes.
+daylight corpses.

 You opened up the door
-And you slammed it shut
+and you slammed it shut
-Right with your casket
+right with your casket
-And its gore.
+and its gore.

 And the phonebooth glass
-Had shattered then,  I lay
+had shattered then, I lay
-Quarterless and distant,
+quarterless and distant,
 By the door.

 And if she had then called me,
-Just yesterday, know I
+just yesterday, know I
-Would tell the pair of you
+would tell the pair of you
-That the pair of us,
+that the pair of us,

-Still would've been bored.
+still would've been bored.

 But the difference between the bored she was
-And the bored I could've been,
+and the bored I could've been,
-Is the boring of a hole that called the
+is the boring of a hole that called the
-Curtains to the scene.
+curtains to the scene.